Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 ### Prerequisites

 The Azure AD module is supported on the following Windows operating systems with the default version of Microsoft .NET Framework and Windows PowerShell:

+>[!Note]
+> The Azure AD PowerShell module is not compatible with PowerShell 7.
+It is only supported in PowerShell 5.1.

 :::row:::
     :::column:::